-While commonly associated with NSAIDs, antibiotics, and diuretics with sulfa moieties, pseudoporphyria can also be seen in chronic renal failure (with or without hemodialysis) and with UVA exposure such as tanning beds, PUVA, and excessive natural sun.
+While commonly associated with NSAIDs, antibiotics, and diuretics with sulfa moieties, pseudoporphyria can also be seen in chronic renal failure (with or without hemodialysis) and with ultraviolet A (UVA) exposure such as tanning beds, psoralen plus UVA (PUVA) therapy, and excessive natural sun.

 E80.20 – Unspecified porphyria

 - Porphyria cutanea tarda (PCT) and other porphyrias have associated plasma, stool, and/or urine porphyrin abnormalities.
 PCT has hypertrichosis, hyperpigmentation, sclerodermoid change, and dystrophic calcification, all of which are rare in pseudoporphyria.